bruno-silverio/bruno-silverio/README.md

 ### About me
-I'm a software developer since 2020.
-I developed projects for event management, among others.
-I worked on volunteer projects at college, such as Semana Integrada CEATEC, and worked at an urban mobility startup like Parkeen.
-During this time I developed Mobile and Web applications including Frontend, Backend and Database.
+I'm a Software Developer with experience since 2020.
+I've had the opportunity to create a variety of applications, spanning areas such as event management and vacation property management, among others.
+Additionally, I enjoyed an enriching stint at a urban mobility startup, Parkeen, where I expanded my skills in mobile and web application development, encompassing Front-end, Back-end, and database work.

+My passion for technology is evident in my pursuit of crafting successful products that efficiently tackle challenges.
+I am a dedicated team player, focused on delivering results and maximizing profits.
+I bring a solid background in simplify processes to improve the customer experience.

 - [Website](https://google.com/) 💻 - Working on it.